githubtraining/training-manual/docs/app_aliases.md

 git config --global alias.wip "commit -am 'WIP'"
 ```

-- Using the ! prefix allows you to use any command and not just git commands in the alias.
+- Using the `!` prefix allows you to use any command and not just git commands in the alias.
 It also allows you to string two commands together.
 - In `save`, the `-A` flag adds all changes, including untracked files, to the index.
 - In `wip`, only tracked changes are committed.

-When you're ready to return to work, you can use `git undo` to reset your prior commit and keep all of the changes from that commit in the working directory.
+When you're ready to return to work, you can use `git undo` to reset your prior commit and keep all the changes from that commit in the working directory.

 ```sh
 git config --global alias.undo "reset HEAD~1 --mixed"